Chapter 3: Implementation of OOP Concepts in C++ Class 12 Computer Science NCERT Solutions

 Answer: Hospital G(H);

-Explanation: This statement creates a new object G by copying the state of the existing object H using the copy constructor Hospital(H) which is Function 3.
+Explanation: This creates a new object G by copying the state of object H using the copy constructor Hospital(H), which is Function 3.

 int PId, Did;